bardy18/abi-market-data/README.md

   ...
 ```

 The Trading App loads ALL snapshots automatically for historical analysis.
 Each item includes a `thumbHash`; the thumbnail image is saved at `snapshots/thumbs/<thumbHash>.png` and is displayed in the GUI.
+Thumbnails are automatically downloaded from S3 if not found locally.

 ## Configuration